isomerpages/moe-chijkellock/_parents-portal/Sexuality Education.md

 <img src="/images/se2.jpg">
 <p><strong>Information for Parents</strong></p>
 <p>8.
 Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 <p>9.
 Parents who wish to opt their children out of the&nbsp;<strong>Growing Years (GY) programme</strong>&nbsp;need to complete an opt-out form.
 This form is included in the letter to parents.
-Alternatively, it is also downloadable&nbsp;<u>here</u>&nbsp;(https://form.gov.sg/61da98762efd780012e5c1b0).
+Alternatively, it is also downloadable <a href="https://form.gov.sg/61da98762efd780012e5c1b0"><u>here</u></a>.
 All opt-out forms must reach your child&rsquo;s form teacher by Wednesday, 24 January 2022.</p>
 <p>10.
 Parents can contact Mrs Hannah Yuen at 6273 9674 or email her at&nbsp;<a href="mailto:ong_choon_wee@moe.edu.sg">ong_choon_wee@moe.edu.sg</a>&nbsp;for a discussion or to seek clarification about the school&rsquo;s sexuality education programme.</p>